 “Once employees do come up with something, there needs to be a place in the company to take any next steps.
 That’s where we are today with corporate innovation,” says Indiana University business professor Donald F. Kuratko.

 How can a company profit off an employee whose ambitions are elsewhere?
 These three companies represent three potential models:

 At the ad agency Huge, workers pitch startup ideas before a panel of judges; winners receive funding and office space, and the firm retains an ownership stake.
 “It’s also a way to test ideas that could be good for clients,” says Huge CEO Aaron Shapiro.
 The first to launch is a book promotion company called Togather.

 Employees of product design firm Adaptive Path are given contractual ownership over any idea they come up with on their job.
 “We want to have incentives to bring maximum create energy to bear on solving problems for clients,” says Jesse James Garrett, the company’s chief creative officer.
 “People are naturally more creative if they’re not compartmentalizing their lives.”

 Design firm Ideo regularly puts out calls for “white space projects”--tasks as varied as event planning or data visualization, which employees from any department can join in on.
 “They’re meant to get people involved in what they’re passionate about, not necessary their core competency,” says Ideo partner Duane Bray.
 “If they have a hobby on the side, it’s a way to bring that skill to work.”

 [Ed.
-Note: A previous version of this story identified Chris Trimble as a professor at Dartmouth University.
+Note: Due to an editing error, a previous version of this story identified Chris Trimble as a professor at Dartmouth University.
 The current version reflects the proper name of the institution.]

 [Image: Flickr user Hannah G]